Institute of Technology, Tralee

 The Institute of Technology, Tralee (IT Tralee; Institiúid Teicneolaíochta Thrá Lí) was an institute of technology, located in Tralee, Ireland.
 It was established in 1977 as the Regional Technical College, Tralee.
 In January 2021, itself and the Cork Institute of Technology were dissolved to become the Munster Technological University, Ireland's second technological university.

 History

 Tralee RTC was established in 1977 under the control of the Town of Tralee Vocational Education Committee (VEC).
 Dr. Seán McBride was appointed Principal in 1978.
 In 1984, work began on the South Campus.

+Sligo band Those Nervous Animals performed at the Horan Centre in Tralee as part of the R.T.C.
+(Regional Technical College) rag week concerts in 1985.

 In 1992, Tralee RTC became an autonomous institution under the Regional Technical Colleges Act (1992).
 In 1997, Tralee RTC was renamed, along with the other RTCs, as the Institute of Technology, Tralee.
 In 2007, the title of the head of the institute changed from "Director" to "President."
 Michael Carmody served as president until 2011.
 Dr. Oliver Murphy served as acting president until appointed to the post for a five-year term.
 Despite resigning, Dr. Murphy was reappointed to a second five-year term in 2017, and prior to the merger with MTU, retired in 2020.